onlynks/Projet_6/README.md

 ========================

 You need to install Composer if you don't already get it.
-First, create a Database and use the SQL code fil it.
+First, create a Database and use the file DatabaseFile.sql to fil it.
 It already contain some data (tricks and categories).*

 -----------------